Download Free Sample Copy @

 Summary:

-Dengue vaccine is a vaccine used to prevent dengue fever in humans.
-As of 2019, one version is commercially available, known as CYD-TDV, and sold under the brand name Dengvaxia.
-The vaccine is only recommended in those who have previously had dengue fever or populations in which most people have been previously infected.
-The value of the vaccine is limited by the fact that it may worsen outcomes in those who have not previously been infected.
-It is given as three injections over a year.
+Tuberculosis (TB) is an infectious disease usually caused by the bacterium Mycobacterium tuberculosis (MTB).
+Tuberculosis generally affects the lungs, but can also affect other parts of the body.
+Most infections do not have symptoms, in which case it is known as latent tuberculosis.
+About 10% of latent infections progress to active disease which, if left untreated, kills about half of those infected.
+The classic symptoms of active TB are a chronic cough with blood-containing sputum, fever, night sweats, and weight loss.
+The historical term “consumption” came about due to the weight loss.
+Infection of other organs can cause a wide range of symptoms.

-The only one version which is commercially available now, known as Dengvaxia and produced by Sanofi, don’t has enough efficacy.
-While there are several vaccines are on trial now.
-TAK-003, developed by Takeda is one stride closer to reaching the sizable market waiting for dengue vaccines as it reports positive top-line results from a massive Phase III trial.
+In the last several years, EMEA market of Tuberculosis Diagnostics developed smoothly, with an average growth rate of 4.59%.
+In 2017, EMEA revenue of Tuberculosis Diagnostics is nearly 854 M USD.

 Since the COVID-19 virus outbreak in December 2019, the disease has spread to almost 100 countries around the globe with the World Health Organization declaring it a public health emergency.
-The global impacts of the coronavirus disease 2019 (COVID-19) are already starting to be felt, and will significantly affect the Dengue Vaccines market in 2020.
+The global impacts of the coronavirus disease 2019 (COVID-19) are already starting to be felt, and will significantly affect the Tuberculosis Diagnostics market in 2020.

 COVID-19 can affect the global economy in three main ways: by directly affecting production and demand, by creating supply chain and market disruption, and by its financial impact on firms and financial markets.